Understanding and Preventing CEO Fraud: Strategies for Businesses

 “Blind belief in authority is the greatest enemy of truth.” — Albert Einstein

 When the boss says, “Jump!” many employees simply ask, “How high?”
 This tendency to follow authority without question is why CEO fraud—a type of Business Email Compromise (BEC)—is alarmingly effective.
-This deceptive email scam convinces employees to send money or reveal critical company information, costing businesses billions worldwide.
+This deceptive email scam convinces employees to wire transfers or reveal critical company information, costing businesses billions worldwide.

-According to the FBI’s Internet Crime Complaint Center (IC3), nearly $13 billion was lost to CEO fraud incidents from 2013 to 2018 alone.
-This cybercrime targets companies of all sizes and sectors globally, relying on psychological manipulation and email spoofing to achieve success.
+The FBI’s Internet Crime Complaint Center (IC3) reports that scammers lost nearly $13 billion to CEO fraud from 2013 to 2018.
+This cybercrime targets companies of all sizes around the world.
+It uses psychological tricks and fake emails to succeed.
 Here’s how CEO fraud works, a real-world example, and actionable strategies to safeguard your organization.

 What is CEO Fraud?

 CEO fraud is a sophisticated email hoax that tricks employees, particularly in finance and administration, into taking damaging actions.
 Cybercriminals often impersonate top executives, using spoofed or compromised email accounts to send messages that appear legitimate.
-The emails typically include urgent requests, pushing employees to bypass standard verification processes.
+This highly targeted spear phishing emails typically include urgent requests, pushing employees to bypass standard verification processes.

 CEO fraud attacks commonly rely on three primary methods: